-Yaw Agawu-Kakraba holds a Ph.D in Hispanic Languages, Literatures, and Cultures from Cornell University as well as an MA in Spanish from the University of Alberta in Canada.
-His research focuses on 20th and 21st century contemporary Spanish fiction.
-He is the author of Postmodernity in Spanish Fiction and Culture (University of Wales Press, 2010), Demythification in the Fiction of Miguel Delibes (Peter Lang, 1996), and co-editor of Diasporic Identities Within Afro-Hispanic and African Contexts (Cambridge Scholars Publishing, 2015).
+Yaw Agawu-Kakraba holds a Ph.D. in Hispanic Languages, Literatures, and Cultures from Cornell University as well as an MA in Spanish from the University of Alberta in Canada.
+His research focuses on 20th- and 21st-century contemporary Spanish fiction and Afro-Hispanic Literature and Cultures.
+He is the author of Postmodernity in Spanish Fiction and Culture (University of Wales Press), Demythification in the Fiction of Miguel Delibes (Peter Lang), and co-editor of Diasporic Identities Within Afro-Hispanic and African Contexts (Cambridge Scholars Publishing), and African, Lusophone, and Afro-Hispanic Cultural Dialogue (Cambridge Scholars Publishing).
 His scholarly publications have appeared in journals in the US, Spain, France, Canada, Japan, and elsewhere.
-He is currently working on co-editing a collection of essays provisionally titled African, Lusophone, and Afro-Hispanic Cultural Dialogue.
-He has co-organized for the past 10 years the biannual International Conference on Afro-Hispanic, Luso-Brazilian, and Latin American Studies (ICALLAS) held at the University of Ghana, Legon.
+He has co-organized for the past 14 years the biannual International Conference on Afro-Hispanic, Luso-Brazilian, and Latin American Studies (ICALLAS) held at the University of Ghana, Legon.

 - Postmodernist Spanish fiction and culture